It's time to consider not just where we've been but where we are headed and if it's a place we want to go.

 In 1978 we were in Nuremberg, Germany for aircraft maintenance.
 With my crew members we decided to take the weekend and go to Munich for Oktoberfest or travel to Berlin.
 We decided on Berlin.
 I'd driven to Bonn several days before to the U.S. Embassy for a travel visa for one of our young pilots.
 He was seen taking a picture of the airport from the cockpit, the film was confiscated and viewed then the next day he was advised he had 48 hours to depart the country.
 Since we were on a planned maintenance flight to Germany we took him with us.
 He was so terrified he didn't speak during the entire flight and expressed his relief upon arriving in Germany.
 I'd never seen someone that scared.

 Off we went to Berlin.
 We crossed the border into East Germany and hadn't even come up to speed in the Mercedes.
-Suddenly as I looked at the highway ahead there was a fellow in one of those heavy gray flannel coats you've seen in the movies.
+We were now behind the Iron Curtain.
+Suddenly, as I looked at the highway ahead there was a fellow in one of those heavy gray flannel coats you've seen in the movies.
 He was waving his hands above his head in the common "stop" gesture.
 I stopped and on the side of the road was one of those trucks with the canvas covering and more guards sitting on both sides.
 You've probably seen this scene in the movies.
 He didn't speak a word of English.
 He looked at my passport and kept pointing at the picture and the instrument panel in the car.
 After a bit of time it came to me he wanted my international driver's license.
 That did the trick.
 So now he began filling out his clipboard.
 He handed me the completed document from which I was able to discern the speed limit was 100 kph and I was going 120 clicks.
 Oh, the fine was 120 deutschmarks payable before being allowed to leave.
 Thankfully I hadn't been going over 200 like the day before on the Autobahn.
 Turns out when crossing the border the passport stamp includes a time and how long it takes to the Berlin border checkpoint is a given.
 Speed is tightly controlled with radar.
 Arrive late and the car will be torn apart looking for a stowaway trying to escape the East.
 Best to arrive on time.
 We crossed at the checkpoint and even then received unfriendly looks of scrutiny from the East German border guard as our papers were examined, maybe you've seen the movie.

 We began sightseeing and covered the entire length of the wall before realizing it encircled West Berlin which wasn't in West Germany as most Americans believed.
 It was in East Germany making it an island of sorts.
 Now, the reason for the Berlin Airlift in 1948 meant something, the roads were closed by the Soviets trying to starve West Berlin.
 Growing up in the 1940's I didn't understand these things being a youngster.
 I've been on both sides and climbed on the Berlin Wall taking pictures of the guards in the towers taking pictures of me taking pictures of them.
 Turned out it was the celebration of the 30th anniversary of the DDR, commonly known as East Germany.
 There were 100,000 police in East Berlin that weekend.
 Everywhere we looked, church steeples, windows of building, etc. we saw a dark figure peering out and ducking back when I raised my camera.
 As I looked over the Berlin wall at East Germans only a matter of meters away looking out of their apartment windows at me I quickly realized "Walls work in both directions".
 On Saturday evening we could hear the roar of the screams from the celebrating crowd in the stadium on the east side.
 It was one of the most chilling sounds I've ever heard.
 I told my crew members if they ever turn those people loose on us we're in big trouble.
 Here it is 42 years later and El Presidente held a rally two weeks before the election in Tucson.
 Looking at the news my grandson said the screams from those people are strange.
 This triggered my memory of East Berlin.
-I never gave it a thought these kind of people would be turned loose on us from within our own country.
+I never gave it a thought these kind of deplorable people would be turned loose on us from within our own country.
 Be careful.